Scope & Approach / Confidential Draft

 Driver Yard Map Portal

-QR-code portal, existing PDFs, smart lookup, SSO-authenticated CMS for managers
+QR-code portal, interactive Google Map with drag-and-drop pin authoring, smart lookup, SSO-authenticated CMS for managers

 Post-Phase 1, rolling rollout

-Capability Phase 1 — MVP Phase 2 — Interactive
+Capability Phase 1 — Interactive Portal Phase 2 — Proximity & PWA

 Driver access QR code → secured web portal QR code + proximity push notifications

-Map format Existing PDFs (PowerPoint template output) Interactive Google Map with custom pin layer
+Map format Interactive Google Map with custom pin layer Same map, surfaced automatically on arrival

 Find my map Smart lookup (ZIP, alpha, numeric) + browser geolocation Push notification on arrival at the facility

-Authoring CMS — Linehaul/Station Managers upload PDFs + tags Drag-and-drop pin authoring on Google Maps base layer
+Authoring Drag-and-drop pin authoring on Google Maps satellite layer Bulk operations, expanded role model, change-history

 Manager access Single sign-on for TSPs / location managers Same SSO, expanded role model

-Map publishing Real-time — live the moment they save Real-time, with structured-data versioning
+Map publishing Real-time — live the moment they save, structured pins Real-time with change-history & versioning

 Distribution Web — Safari / Chrome, no install Progressive Web App (installable, no app store)